adnaneh/alpic-technical-test/README.md

 ## Learn Deeply, Anywhere 🚗🚴‍♀️🚶‍♂️🎧

 You’re on the go — in your car, on a bike, on a walk.
-You want to learn something 📚, so you open conversational ChatGPT… but the answers feel shallow.
+You want to learn something, so you open conversational ChatGPT… but the answers feel shallow.
-You’re ready to go deep 🔍, yet you keep getting 30-second surface-level replies.
+You’re ready to go deep , yet you keep getting 30-second surface-level replies.

 ## Meet **Socrates: Your Audiobook Companion for Curious Minds** 🏛️